 Redlands Mesa, 2nd Hole

-A wide view of the Grand Valley from Redlands Mesa's lofty elevation is a feature of this 429-yard, par 4 hole, Feely said.
+A wide view of Grand Junction from Redlands Mesa's lofty elevation is a feature of this 429-yard, par 4 hole, Feely said.

 "You're teeing off toward the east, and you're looking down-valley with views of Mount Garfield and the city," he said.
 "There are a lot of rock outcroppings around the tee and behind the green."